 About

-Oskar Jones is a London based musician who’s sound seeps deep below superficiality, expressed through contemplative yet lyrical melodies influenced by modal music from an array of musical and cultural sources.
-Having studied both jazz saxophone and classical piano from a young age, Oskar unifies both practices within his compositions and improvisation, which explore the emotions and feelings present as a result of the change experienced in the phenomenon of travelling from one place to another, whether physically or mentally.
+Oskar Jones is a London based saxophonist, pianist and composer whose sound seeps deep below superficiality, expressed through contemplative yet lyrical melodies influenced by modal music from an array of musical and cultural sources.
+In particular, by the intentionality of artists such as John Coltrane and Tigran Hamasyan, and their ability to expertly, and musically, balance complexity with simplicity, as well as Chief Xian aTunde Adjuah’s forward thinking approach to, and concept of, the future of jazz.
+Having studied jazz saxophone and classical piano from a young age, and continually exploring electronic composition, Oskar unifies these practices within his compositions and improvisation, which explore the emotions and feelings that arise from the change experienced in the phenomenon of travelling from one place to another, whether physically or mentally, via the conduit of music.